SzymonSmagowski/Relational-Database/README.md

 # Rational-Database
 An example of a task about creating a rational database.
 It was made in Microsoft SQL Server Management Studio.
 Initially created for the purpose of database course on the university.
+In the sql file everything is commented, so it does not see that I have any code in TSQL.
 # Description of a task
 1. The online store with mobile devices sells various types of smartphones and accessories.